best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 The documentation should be a specification of what the code is expected to do.
 As documentation tends to be user-focussed, this approach helps you to keep the user's needs in mind when developing code.

-Other useful resource include:
+Other useful resources include:

 - [Python docstring convention](https://www.python.org/dev/peps/pep-0257/)
 - Guidance for [documenting objects and functions in R](http://r-pkgs.had.co.nz/man.html)

-## Automatic Documentation Generation ★★☆☆☆
+## Automatic documentation generation ★★☆☆☆

 Sadly this section does not describe a tool that miraculously writes your documentation for you (though tools for [auto-completing your code](https://kite.com) do exist!).
 It does, however, describe tools that automate generation of searchable, user-friendly HTML documentation.